-Candidate's Name Applying for Medicine Dentistry Other to write a letter of evaluation in support of the application to health professional schools for these schools work on rolling admissions. or th To be most helpful t he applicant please submit your letter no later than Late letters negative mpact the applicant's candidacy as we are not able to synthesize the materials in a timely fashion on.
+Candidate's Name Applying for Medicine OentistryOt :her write a letter of evaluation in s of these schools work on rolling cation to health profession nal schools for th To be most helpful to the a pplicant please submit your lette er no later than .
+Late letters negatively impa act the applicant's candidacy as w ve are not able to sy nthesize the materials in a timely fashion.